LA Mayor Sacks Fire Chief Over Handling Of Deadly Blazes - UrduPoint

 There was sharp criticism over the firefight, particularly in the tony Pacific Palisades area, where hydrants ran dry because of huge demands on the system.

-Just days after the wind-driven fires broke out, Crowley blindsided city bosses by telling a local television interviewer that Los Angeles had failed her department, describing it as understaffed and underfunded.
+Just days after the wind-driven fires broke out, Crowley blindsided city bosses by telling a local television interviewer that Los Angeles had failed her department, which she described as understaffed and underfunded.

-"My message is the fire department needs to be properly funded," Crowley told Fox television's local network.
-"It's not."
+"My message is the fire department needs to be properly funded," Crowley told the local Fox television channel.

-An appearance on national television compounded the rift when she told CNN that budget cuts had directly affected her ability to fight the mammoth fires.
+An appearance on national tv compounded the rift when she told CNN that budget cuts had directly affected her ability to fight the mammoth fires.

 Bass's move Friday comes after weeks of criticism levelled at her.

-The former US congresswoman has frequently been the target of residents' ire, after a flat-footed response to the fires, which broke out while she was in Ghana.
+The former US congresswoman has frequently been the target of residents' ire in recent weeks after a flat-footed response to the fires, which broke out while she was in Ghana.

-Earlier this week, Bass sought to frame her decision to travel abroad as the result of partial information Crowley had provided to her.
+Ahead of the January 7 outbreaks, the National Weather Service had been warning that fierce winds and exceedingly dry weather would leave the Los Angeles region at very high risk of a fire.

-In television interviews she said she would not have gone if she had been given enough warning about the severity of the weather, a responsibility she indicated had rested with Crowley.
+State and local officials announced they were pre-positioning resources to pounce and try to keep a handle on any blazes that they expected would spread rapidly in 100-mile (160-kilometer)-per-hour winds.

 Recent Stories